oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/api/b2b_customer.md

 #### get_subresource

-Retrieve the records of the leads that a specific business customer is assigned to.
+Retrieve records of the leads that a specific business customer is assigned to.

 #### get_relationship